awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ContainerDefinition.md

 Required: No

  **ModelDataUrl**   <a name="SageMaker-Type-ContainerDefinition-ModelDataUrl"></a>
 The S3 path where the model artifacts, which result from model training, are stored\.
 This path must point to a single gzip compressed tar archive \(\.tar\.gz suffix\)\.
+The S3 path is required for Amazon SageMaker built\-in algorithms, but not if you use your own algorithms\.
+For more information on built\-in algorithms, see [Common Parameters](http://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html)\.
 If you provide a value for this parameter, Amazon SageMaker uses AWS Security Token Service to download model artifacts from the S3 path you provide\.
 AWS STS is activated in your IAM user account by default\.
 If you previously deactivated AWS STS for a region, you need to reactivate AWS STS for that region\.
 For more information, see [Activating and Deactivating AWS STS in an AWS Region](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *AWS Identity and Access Management User Guide*\.
+If you use a built\-in algorithm to create a model, Amazon SageMaker requires that you provide a S3 path to the model artifacts in `ModelDataUrl`\.
 Type: String
 Length Constraints: Maximum length of 1024\.
 Pattern: `^(https|s3)://([^/]+)/?(.*)$`
 Required: No

  **ModelPackageName**   <a name="SageMaker-Type-ContainerDefinition-ModelPackageName"></a>
-The name of the model package to use to create the model\.
+The name or Amazon Resource Name \(ARN\) of the model package to use to create the model\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 170\.
 Pattern: `(arn:aws[a-z\-]*:sagemaker:[a-z0-9\-]*:[0-9]{12}:[a-z\-]*\/)?([a-zA-Z0-9]([a-zA-Z0-9-]){0,62})(?<!-)$`